Medicine for Myasthenia Gravis

 • Act differently (immunomodulators)

 Biologics are a type of drug made from living organisms.
-These drugs also help suppress the immune system.
-Different biologics are used depending the type of MG you have:1-4
+Biologics used in MG consist of antibodies designed to help suppress the immune system.
+Different antibody-based biologics are used, depending on the type of MG you have:1-8

-• Rituximab (Rituxan®) is used to treat refractory MG with muscle-specific kinase antibodies
+• Rituximab (Rituxan®) is used to treat refractory MG with anti-muscle-specific kinase (MuSK) antibodies.

-• Ravulizumab-cwvz (Ultomiris®) is used to treat generalized MG with AChR antibodies
+• Ravulizumab-cwvz (Ultomiris®) is used to treat generalized MG (gMG) with anti-AChR antibodies.

 Special considerations

-If you are trying to get pregnant or already are pregnant, your doctor may need to change or add to some of the medicines you take in order to support a healthy pregnancy.
+If you are trying to get pregnant or already are pregnant, your doctor may need to change or add to some of the medicines you take to support a healthy pregnancy.

 People with MG must also be careful about the other prescription drugs and supplements they take.
 Some commonly prescribed medicines make MG symptoms worse, such as beta-blockers and some antibiotics and anesthetics.1